jieter/django-tables2/docs/pages/tutorial.rst

 .. figure:: /_static/tutorial.png
     :align: center
     :alt: An example table rendered using django-tables2

+This view supports pagination and ordering by default.

 While simple, passing a QuerySet directly to ``{% render_table %}`` does not allow for any customization.
 For that, you must define a custom `.Table` class::